jiechenmc/SBUNotes/Class/CSE534/5_Transport-Intro.md

 # Abstractions of the Transport Layer

+*Socket programming provides a way to realize the transport layer abstraction*

 ### End to End Connection
 - Provides an abstraction that 2 computers are connected.